Jiloon/DJXp/README.md

 # **DJXp**

-### Application Function
+### Function
 A crude application for one to have the **DJ experience**.
 The application allows one to create song lists and save them as sets to be loaded & played whenever.
 The application lets users edit set content and sets themselves.
 Various current and next song information is displayed to the user as well as set information.
 Users are able to choose, then  view and listen to their sets in real-time.
 Various useful DJ & producer tools are available to the user to have control over the set and perform in real-time.
 For a more detailed overview of the program's functions, please refer to the "User Stories" Section below.

 ### Audience